Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 * Logistic Regression provided the best overall balance between generalization, recall, and F1-score.
 ---
 ## 🏆 Final Model — Logistic Regression
-Logistic Regression was selected as the final prediction model due to it's very small train-test gap (~0.13%) which indicates better evidence of strong generalization when compared with the Decision Tree and KNN Classisfier models.
+Logistic Regression was selected as the final prediction model due to it's very small train-test gap (~0.13%) which indicates better evidence of strong generalization when compared with the Decision Tree and KNN Classisfier models which means the ML model truly learned the underlying patterns rather than just memorizing its practice/training data, allowing it to make highly accurate predictions when faced with brand-new, real-world situations.
 Recall was considered an important metric because false negatives represent positive cases that the model fails to identify in this classification task.

 ---